Why is this a good time to invest?

 Put simply, the team members each have proven track records in bringing new technologies and business systems successfully to market.
 Chris LaDue, our CTO, already has over 60 patents to his name, many of them already successfully commercialised.
 Michael Neistat, our CEO, has over thirty years of successfully bringing technology through to commercialisation.
 His skills are diversified and proven in the field.
 Robert Styler, our CMO, has 20 years developing proven sales channels.
 Jack Barakitis is a multi-talented "jack of all trades" and master of many.

 No matter what angle the sun is shining, 50% of the solar cells are always shaded at one time (except at high noon, at the equator).
 This dramatically increases cost and inversely lowers efficiency.

 This would be a serious problem if the system was static.
 For forty years, the paradigm for solar has been the flat, static panel...and flat, static thinking simply won't work here.
-The inner cone is rapidly spinning in and out of highly concentrated bands of light.
-PV is a light-sensitive semiconductor.
-Every other semiconductor works under periodicity, on/off, 1/0, binary code.
-For the last 30 years, PV has either been ON during the day, or OFF during the night.
-Moore’s law states that the computing power of semiconductors doubles every two years.
-Why have we not seen a similar dramatic increase in PV?
+The inner PV is rapidly spinning in and out of highly concentrated bands of light.
+With the CoolSpin and SunCatcher designs, every other PV facet is illuminated under concentrated sunlight.
+We can time the spin such that the PV hits the next band of light during the decay slope so we receive constant energy from every piece of PV through the entire rotation.

 By creating high-intensity flashes of light, we make the PV respond differently than it does in a static environment, just baking in the sun (see Q-switching and the Avalanche Photodiode effect).
 We only go into specifics under NDA [non-disclosure agreement] with stakeholders and investors.
 We all know what we know, but few are open-minded enough to know what we don’t know — and that’s the first step of innovation.